anentropic/apigraph/docs/reference/openapi-extensions.rst

-operationId            ``string``                         Name identifying a specific Operation in the current document. **One of** ``responseRef`` or ``operationRef`` or ``operationId`` is **REQUIRED**. response               ``string``                         Name identifying to a specific response in the otherwise specified Operation. **REQUIRED** if either ``operationRef`` or ``operationId`` are used and mutally exclusive of ``responseRef`` field. parameters             Map[``string``, {expression}]      A mapping of parameter names (from the backlink's parent operation) to `runtime expressions`_ to extract a value from the upstream Response which is the target of this backlink. requestBodyParameters  Map[{JSON Pointer}, {expression}]  A mapping of `JSON Pointers`_ (identifying values in the backlink's parent Operation's request body) to `runtime expressions`_ to extract a value from the upstream Response which is the target of this backlink. requestBody            {expression}                       A `runtime expression`_ to extract a value from the upstream Response it and use as the request body of the current Operation. description            ``string``                         A description of the link. `CommonMark syntax`_ MAY be used for rich text representation. server                 `Server Object`_                   A server object to be used by the target operation.
+operationId            ``string``                         Name identifying a specific Operation in the current document. **One of** ``responseRef`` or ``operationRef`` or ``operationId`` is **REQUIRED**. response               ``string``                         Name identifying to a specific response in the otherwise specified Operation. **REQUIRED** if either ``operationRef`` or ``operationId`` are used and mutally exclusive of ``responseRef`` field. parameters             Map[``string``, {expression}]      A mapping of parameter names (from the backlink's parent operation) to `runtime expressions`_ to extract a value from the upstream Response which is the target of this backlink. requestBodyParameters  Map[{JSON Pointer}, {expression}]  A mapping of `JSON Pointers`_ (identifying values in the backlink's parent Operation's request body) to `runtime expressions`_ to extract a value from the upstream Response which is the target of this backlink. ``requestBodyParameters`` is mutually exclusive of ``requestBody``. requestBody            {expression}                       A `runtime expression`_ to extract a value from the upstream Response it and use as the request body of the current Operation. ``requestBody`` is mutually exclusive of ``requestBodyParameters``. description            ``string``                         A description of the link. `CommonMark syntax`_ MAY be used for rich text representation. server                 `Server Object`_                   A server object to be used by the target operation (the one this backlink is defined on).
 =====================  =================================  ===========

 Most fields are similar to their counterparts in the `Link Object`_.